Refinements as files instead of modules

 require_or_using which would act according to the initial loading method used.
 And that starts to look pretty ugly.

-#5 Updated by Shugo Maeda 12 months ago
+#5 Updated by Shugo Maeda about 1 year ago

 Monkey-patching style has another problem that super cannot be supported in monkey patching.